1. What is a digital water cooler?

 Decide what the virtual water cooler is for, and invite participants accordingly.
 This keeps the crowd to the size you want it to be and ensures no one who is busy is pulled into irrelevant meetings.
 Rotate the crowd so that no one misses out on the experience to reconnect.

-Pre-empt awkward silences with a decided list of conversational topics.
+Pre-empt awkward silences with a decided list of water cooler discussion topics.
 You can invite suggestions beforehand, or make them up yourself and pass it around before the break commences.
 Having something to talk about helps people come out of their shells and share their thoughts freely.

 4. Set a time limit